15 Expert Tips for Managing Flight Cancellations Like a Pro

 Just as you can proactively rebook your flights you can also take charge of your hotel accommodations.
 If a flight is canceled due to mechanical issues, the airline might offer to book a hotel for you.
 However, this often involves waiting for them to make arrangements and staying in whichever hotel they choose.

-If you prefer not to wait, you may book your own accommodations and then request a refund.
-It’s important to remember that reimbursement policies vary by airline, so check the specific airline’s policy.
-Hold onto all the receipts and documentation related to your expenses so you can submit them when following-up with customer service.
+If you prefer not to wait, you can book your own accommodations and then request a refund.
+It’s important to remember that reimbursement policies vary by airline, so check the policy.
+Hold onto all your receipts and documentation related to the expenses incurred so you can submit them when following-up with customer service.
 Some airlines don’t even require a call.
 Delta has a reimbursement form right on their website.

-Being a member of a hotel loyalty program is also beneficial in this situations.
-Big hotel brands like Marriott or Hilton offer plenty of extras like upgrades, welcome gifts, free shuttles and late check-outs.
-They will even assist in locating a hotel if you have difficulty finding a room.
-Another bonus is these brands usually have restaurants on-site.
-One less thing to worry about after a long day of travel.
+Being a member of a hotel loyalty program is also beneficial in this situation.
+Popular brands like Marriott and Hilton offer extras like upgrades, welcome gifts, free shuttles and late check-outs.
+They’ll even assist in finding a room if you having difficulty doing so.
+Another bonus is many times these brands have on-site restaurants and room service – one less thing to worry about with late night cancellations.

-10. Stash Snacks and a Water Bottle in Your Bag
+10. Stash Snacks and a Water Bottle in Your Personal Item

 A protein bar, some nuts or crackers, would have come in handy.
-Now, she never flies without some kind of snack or food with her.
-After her experience, even when I’m flying an airline that passes out in-flight snacks, I pack my own snack box.
-That way, no matter what, I’ve got something to eat.
+Now, she never flies without something to eat.
+After her experience, even when I’m flying with an airline that passes out in-flight snacks, I pack my own snack box.
+That way, no matter what, I’ve got something to keep me going.
 Of course, lounges can be useful for grabbing food but even they aren’t open 24/7.

-Also, you can’t go wrong bringing a refillable water bottle on your trip.
+Also, you can’t go wrong with bringing a refillable water bottle on your trip.
 More and more places, like airports and hotels, have hydration stations and water filling stations.
-I know it’s one extra thing to carry around but it helps you stay hydrated, saves money and is good for the environment.
+I know it’s one extra thing to carry around but it means you’ll stay hydrated, save money and help the environment with less single serve plastic.

-Even though it feels like we live in a cashless society at time, having some cash on hand for incidentals when you travel is another helpful thing you can do to help prepare for a flight cancellation.
-Not only is cash essential for small purchases and tips but having cash might be the difference in eating or not.
+Even though it feels like we live in a cashless society at time, having some bills and change on hand for incidentals when you travel is another thing to help you deal with flight cancellations.
+Not only is cash essential for small purchases and tips but having cash with you might be the difference in eating or not.

 Imagine my daughter, unable to use her meal vouchers at the airport, arriving to her hotel (I use the word hotel lightly) and finding cash only vending machines when she had no cash.
 Like I said, her luck really ran out that trip.
-If you ever find yourself in a similar flight cancellation situation and don’t have cash, consider locating an ATM in the airport to have some on-hand.
+If you ever find yourself in a similar flight cancellation situation and don’t have cash, then look for an ATM in the airport.

 12. Use a Carry-On

-In this situation, packing a few essentials – like toiletries, underwear, and a change of clothes – in your carry-on or personal item can make handling a flight cancellation much more manageable.
+Since the airline planned to fix and use the same plane the next day, the luggage was left onboard and no one had access to their checked bags.
+Packing a few essentials items like toiletries, underwear and a change of clothes in your carry-on is a lifesaver.
 Better yet, consider skipping the checked bag altogether.
 It might take a bit of extra effort but once you do it, you’ll probably do it every time.

-Southerner Says: Always carry important things like medication, travel documents and your wallet in your carry-on or personal item in the cabin.
+Southerner says: Always keep important things like medication, travel documents and your wallet in your carry-on or in your personal item in the cabin.

-Flight cancellations can also be a bit easier if you know the layout of the airport you are traveling through.
+Flight cancellations can be a bit easier if you know the layout of the airport you are traveling through.
 That way if worse comes to worse and you have to stay at the airport for a long period of time, you can find a more peaceful place to pass the time.
-Some airports like Chicago’s O’Hare have hotels attached and some have pod-type, or minute sleep rooms where you can pay for a few hours of sleep.
+Some airports like Chicago’s O’Hare have hotels attached and some offer pod-type, or minute sleep rooms, where you can pay a quiet place to rest.

-While all the tips and suggestions here can certainly help mitigate some of the issues that arise from flight cancellations, the ultimate solution for covering any financial losses associated with cancellations – unfortunately it doesn’t help with the time lost – is by purchasing travel insurance with trip protection.
+While all these tips and suggestions can certainly help mitigate some of the issues that arise from flight cancellations, the ultimate solution for covering any financial losses associated with cancellations – unfortunately it doesn’t help with the time lost – is by purchasing travel insurance with trip protection.

-Travel insurance is really to only way to make sure you are protected no matter which airline you’re flying.
-Their rules and what they are willing to offer won’t matter because you’ll be covered by a third-party with benefits based on the policy you purchase and not based on what’s within the airline’s control or not.
-Your lost or delayed bags are even covered too.
+Travel insurance is really the only way to make sure you are fully protected no matter which airline you’re flying.
+The airline’s rules and what they are willing to offer matters less because you’re covered by a third-party with benefits you selected and purchased.
+Most travel insurance even covers lost or delayed bags.

-More than just trip protection, travel insurance policies can to include health insurance too if you purchase that kind of policy.
-I always recommend verifying what your regular health insurance covers when you travel out of your home area and go from there.
-Even if you do have some coverage away from home, most health insurance won’t cover services like medical evacuations or air ambulance costs, both which can cost thousands of dollars.
+Travel insurance policies can also include health and accident insurance – if you purchase that type of policy.
+I always recommend verifying what your health insurance policy covers when traveling out of your home area first and go from there.
+Even if you do have coverage away from home, most health insurance won’t pay for services like medical evacuations or air ambulance costs, both which can cost thousands of dollars.

 15. Contact the Department of Transportation

-Lastly, the airlines fall under the jurisdiction of the U.S. Department of Transportation.
-If you feel that your rights have been violated, or if you’re dissatisfied with the outcome and the airline’s response to your cancellation, or delay, then you have the option to file a complaint with the department.
+Lastly, as I mentioned earlier, the airlines fall under the jurisdiction of the U.S. Department of Transportation.
+If you feel that your rights have been violated, or if you’re dissatisfied with the outcome and the airline’s response to your flight cancellation, or delay, then you have the option to file a complaint with the department.

-Notifying the department that oversees such an integral part of travel in the United States can prompt an investigation and hopefully lead to policy changes that more effectively address issues that affect travelers.
-In light of the over 3,000 complaints received, the DOT has already launched an investigation into Delta for this most recent incident.
+Notifying the department that oversees such an integral part of travel in the United States can prompt an investigation and maybe even lead to policy changes that more effectively address issues that affect travelers.
+In the last big IT glitch in 2024 the department received over 3,000 complaints and launched an investigation into Delta Airlines.

 A Final Word About Flight Cancellations